Robert-Kurczak/CA-Liquid/README.md

 # CA-Liquid
 Rather simple liquid simulator using cellular automaton model.
 Everything is rendered using PixelGameEngine.
-This project helped me improve in writing C++ code and develop more understanding in cellular automata algorithms.
+This project helped me improve my C++ skills and develop more understanding in cellular automata algorithms.

 ## Table of Contents
 * [General info](#general-info)